Frequently Asked Questions about Immunizations

 Severe reactions are rare and most occur within 15 minutes of getting the vaccine.
 The nurses will stay at the school for at least 15 minutes after the last vaccine is given.

-If it is a large school, nursing staff may vaccinate over a two or three-day period.
+If your child attends a larger school, nursing staff may vaccinate over a two or three-day period.

 Who can I contact if I have questions or if I did not get a consent form?